-- (1) The Urban Forester's decision must be based on an evaluation of the facts and applicable standards and review factors in MMC 16.32.042 I.3. - (2) The Urban Forester may issue the permit, deny the permit, or may apply conditions of approval to the permit to ensure the request complies with the applicable review factors and standards. - (3) Any work done under a permit must be performed in strict accordance with the terms and provisions of this chapter and conditions of approval of the permit. - (4The Urban Forester must notify the applicant of the decision in writing. - (5).
-If no appeal is filed as specified in subsection 7. below, the decision of the Urban Forester is final. - c.
+(1) The Urban Forester's decision must be based on an evaluation of the facts and applicable standards and review factors in MMC 16.32.042 I.3.

+(2) The Urban Forester may issue the permit, deny the permit, or may apply conditions of approval to the permit to ensure the request complies with the applicable review factors and standards.

+(3) Any work done under a permit must be performed in strict accordance with the terms and provisions of this chapter and conditions of approval of the permit.

+(4The Urban Forester must notify the applicant of the decision in writing.

+(5).
+If no appeal is filed as specified in subsection 7. below, the decision of the Urban Forester is final.

+c.
 Appeal.
 The applicant may appeal the Urban Forester's decision.
-Appeals must be: - (1) Filed with the Urban Forester on forms prescribed by the City; - (2) Filed within 14 days from the date of the Urban Forester's decision; and - (3) Specifically identify how the Urban Forester erred in applying the standards or review criteria. - (4) Appeals are heard by the City Manager. - (5) The City Manager will consider the application against the applicable standards or review criteria, taking into consideration information provided by the applicant and City staff.
+Appeals must be:

+(1) Filed with the Urban Forester on forms prescribed by the City;

+(2) Filed within 14 days from the date of the Urban Forester's decision; and

+(3) Specifically identify how the Urban Forester erred in applying the standards or review criteria.

+(4) Appeals are heard by the City Manager.

+(5) The City Manager will consider the application against the applicable standards or review criteria, taking into consideration information provided by the applicant and City staff.

-- (5) The City Manager may affirm or reverse the Urban Forester's decision, or remand the decision to the Urban Forester to determine appropriate mitigation. - (6) The appeal decision of the City Manager is final and may not be appealed to another review body within the City.
+(5) The City Manager may affirm or reverse the Urban Forester's decision or remand the decision to the Urban Forester to determine appropriate mitigation.

+(6) The appeal decision of the City Manager is final and may not be appealed to another review body within the City.
+Revised 4/19/22 a.
+Interpret the provisions of MMC 16.32.042 and determine whether code criteria have been met.